rook/rook/design/ceph-csi-driver.md

 ### Rook initiated CSI drivers deployment

 If Rook is instructed to deploy CSI drivers and other external controllers, Rook Operator should create all the driver and daemon deployments as well.

-The probe based CSI driver discovery feature is currently in alpha in Kubernetes 1.11.
-If the feature is not turned on, CSI driver registratar will not be able to annotate the node, the external attacher will thus fail to attach the volume.
-The feature is expected to be in beta in Kubernetes 1.12.
-Before then, Rook Operator has to annotate the node if necessary.
+Since there are breaking changes in CSI 1.0 spec and Kubernetes 1.13, it makes sense to focus on newer CSI specs and only on latest Kubernetes releases (i.e. 1.13 and beyond).

+Rook Ceph Operator will have new options to start CSI drivers.
+The options inform Rook Ceph Operator which driver (rbd or Ceph FS, or both) to start, in which namespace to run the CSI drivers.
+When the CSI drivers are started and StorageClasses are created to use CSI provisioners, Rook Ceph Operator should be able to prevent CSI PVs use stale Ceph mons.

+In the near term (Kubernetes 1.13 and maybe 1.14 timeframe), we adopt the following approaches, allowing us to use latest CSI driver image and runtime configuration:
+- Use Golang template to materialize Kubernetes and Rook API objects.
+- Consume the same Container images as provided by Ceph CSI.

+In the long run, when CSI spec and drivers stablize, we will switch to the following:

+- Vendor in Ceph CSI drivers and create CSI driver binaries in Rook Ceph container image, rather than directly consuming ceph-csi images.
+- Strong typed API Object construction, in line with other objects created by the Rook Operator.